ca84/wcn-ipfs-archive/README.md

 So where the browser app in full-mode calls the IPFS API to navigate the collection, it will fetch the JSON files in gateway-mode to have the information about the collection/archive.

 This distinction gets more relevant, as the developments progresses.
 The plan is to have all "read-only" features work in full and gateway-mode, but when we come to the "write" features like add or modify to the archive, this will only be possible in the full-mode (threw the API of your own local IPFS Node).

+## code quality & contribution
+Since this is my first bigger Node project, don't expect the code quality to be shiny.
+I'm still in the progress of learning many of the common JS patterns (liking it more and more).
+As this is pretty raw PoC it is probably no fun to contribute right now (to much things still changing all the time), nevertheless if you have any input, let me know.

 ## Future Plans & Ideas
 Some of the next targets with this project are: